 - Flight of the Hippogriff- Like the Woody Woodpecker ride, this is a roller coaster.
 But at a height of 43 feet and a top speed of 29 mph, the junior coaster is fairly tame (albeit, more aggressive than Woody’s Nuthouse Coaster).
 At a little over one minute, it is also quite short.

 - Hagrid’s Magical Creatures Motorbike Adventure- This one is even tougher to gauge than Forbidden Journey.
 The Hagrid’s ride is a roller coaster.
 It is not as tall, fast, or intense as Hollywood Rip Ride Rockit or The Incredible Hulk Coaster.
 Nor does it include any upside-down inversions.
-But it does feature seven magnetic launches (the most of any coaster in the world), reach a top speed of 50 mph, include a vertical spike, and send passengers backwards for part of the ride.
-Perhaps most disconcerting, it includes a vertical drop element that has passengers freefall 17 feet.
+But it does feature seven magnetic launches (the most of any coaster in the world), reaches a top speed of 50 mph, includes a vertical spike, and sends passengers backwards for part of the ride.
+Perhaps most disconcerting, it (major spoiler alert) includes a vertical drop element that has passengers freefall 17 feet.
 Still, Hagrid’s Magical Creatures Motorbike Adventure is considered a “family” coaster and has a relatively low height requirement of 48 inches.
 If you are wary of coasters, steer clear of the attraction.
 If you are the least bit inclined to give a rollicking coaster a try, do consider riding Hagrid's Motorbike Adventure.
 The highly themed attraction is among the best that Universal Orlando offers.
 You can read our detailed article to help determine whether you’d be able to handle the Hagrid coaster.

 Islands of Adventure: Rides to Skip